mcendu/harfbuzz-cs/HarfBuzz.PInvoke/README.md

 [HarfBuzz documentation][HarfBuzz] for usage.
 Note that you have to manually marshal strings to use them with this library.

+## APIs

+The following APIs are exposed:

+  - Hb (hb.h) &ndash; Core API
+  - HbOt (hb-ot.h) &ndash; OpenType API
+  - HbAat (hb-aat.h) &ndash; Apple Advanced Typography API
+  - HbSubset (hb-subset.h) &ndash; Subset API
+  - Integration API:
+    - HbFt (hb-ft.h) &ndash; FreeType integration

+`Hb.HB_VERSION_STRING` indicates the version of HarfBuzz against which the bindings are generated.
+APIs from newer versions of HarfBuzz are unavailable, and `EntryPointNotFoundException` will be thrown on the newer APIs if you ship an older HarfBuzz.
+The assembly version of this library indicates the same thing.
+To get the version of the actual underlying library, call `Hb.hb_version()`.

 ## Generating
 The bindings are generated using [ClangSharpPInvokeGenerator].
 Run the following command in your clone repository to install it: